successJohn/CapitalPlacementTask/README.md

 ```bash
 dotnet test
 ```

-This will execute all the unit tests in the project and provide the test results.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the license terms.